justeat/JustEat.RecruitmentTest/Tech.Associate.Engineer.md

 #### Expectations

 - Please do not spend too much time on UI design.
-We would happily recieve a test which simply outputs a text-based list or restaurant names and ratings in a browser.
+We would happily receive a test which simply outputs a text-based list or restaurant names and ratings in a browser.
 - We do not require extensive user input and error handling.
 Just ensure your solution doesn't fall over if a customer were to type in an empty postcode.
 - A JavaScript and HTML file which we can run in your preferred web browser is an acceptable solution.